GEANT/bubo/README.md

 If you already have Routinator running, you can skip this step and look at the program usage to see how you can specify the routinator url.

-**NOTE**: Routinator requires a few minutes to initialize its RPKI cache and begin responding to API requests.
-During this startup period, the RPKI column will display "Not Available" until validation services are ready.
 <details>
 <summary>Click to see the docker command for Routinator</summary>

+**NOTE**: During initial startup, Routinator needs time to initialize its RPKI cache and begin responding to API requests.
+The RPKI column will display "Not Available" until this initialization completes.

 ```bash
 # To persist the RPKI cache data you can create a Docker volume and mount it into the container like so: